hotdaduska/Iliad-Project/README.md

     npm run dev

 9. Database Access
-   phpMyAdmin is available at http://localhost:8080 for ease of access and visualization, with the credentials set in the .env file.
+   phpMyAdmin is available at http://localhost:8080 for ease of access and visualization, with the credentials set in the .env file. <br>
+    User: root <br>
+    Password: secret <br>

+<br><br>

 Usage